hpehl/manatoko/README.md

 # Manatoko

-Manatoko ([Maori](https://maoridictionary.co.nz/search?keywords=manatoko) for verify, test) is a new approach to test the [HAL](https:://hal.github.io) management console.
+Manatoko ([Maori](https://maoridictionary.co.nz/search?keywords=manatoko) for verify, test) is a new approach to test the [HAL](https://hal.github.io) management console.

-The goal is that each test is self-contained.
-Therefore, tests will
+The goal is that tests should be self-contained.
+Therefore, tests should

 - start a fresh WildFly instance based on [quay.io/halconsole/wildfly](https://quay.io/repository/halconsole/wildfly)
 - run HAL as standalone console based on [quay.io/halconsole/hal](https://quay.io/repository/halconsole/hal)